uschpc/webportal-netlify-gatsby/src/pages/content/user-guides.md

 routePath: user-support
 ---

 Our user guides are designed to provide comprehensive, step-by-step instructions for a variety of scientific computing tasks.
-For more personalized support, please see our [User Support](/user-support) and [Customized Research Consulting](/services/customized-research-consulting) pages.
+For more personalized support, please see our [User Support](/user-support) and [Research Partnerships](/services/research-partnerships) pages.